MaiFlava1/MaiFlava1.github.io/html/tos/ToS.md

     - User may not use the content for any illegal activities or in violation of any applicable laws or regulations.

 6.  **Redistribution of Original Content:**
-    - User may not redistribute the original, unaltered content as user's own or without significant modification.
+    - User may not redistribute the original, unaltered content as their own or without significant modification.

 7.  **Modification Limitations:**
     - While user may create derived content (as detailed in Section 5), user may not modify the original content in a way that misrepresents the author's intent or harms the author's reputation.